Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 ## SEO specific tags

-To understandly deeply about SEO meta tags I would highly recommend you to take a look at an article from [Moz-The ultimate guide to SEO meta tags.](https://moz.com/blog/the-ultimate-guide-to-seo-meta-tags)
+To cogently understand SEO meta tags I would highly recommend you to take a look at an article from [Moz-The ultimate guide to SEO meta tags.](https://moz.com/blog/the-ultimate-guide-to-seo-meta-tags)

 Meta tags are essentially tags that provide data about your page to search engines and website visitors.
-In short, they make it easier for search engines to determine what your content is about, and thus is a vital component for SEO.
+In short, they make it easier for search engines to determine what your content is about and thus is a vital component for SEO.

 ```javascript {5-6}
 export default function Home() {